0cjs/8bitdev/src/objects.md

 - Details of the smallint type are given below.

 It's not clear what the best use of the unused tag is.
 Options include:
-- A second cons-cell-only heap (presumably in a separate bank).
+- A second heap in a separate bank.
 - A char/unsigned-byte type.

 ### Tag Format and Reference Data Types